What Are Transfer Taxes?

 There are some exceptions, however, where transfer taxes do come with a requirement for who pays.
 One example is Nebraska's state Documentary Stamp Tax, which specifies that the seller is charged.

-Transfer taxes are often just a small (but significant) cost to selling a home.
-Your biggest fees will come from total realtor commissions.
-Some agents charge a 4.5% real estate commission fee while others, like Clever, charge less.
-With Clever, you'll only pay a 1.5% commission fee to sell your home.
+Some agents charge a 4.5% commission rate or a 5% commission rate, while others, like Clever, charge less.
+With Clever Real Estate, you'll only pay a 1.5% commission fee to sell your home.

 Looking to save on fees?
 Start with realtor commission